jaypal/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 cd react-firebase-authentication
 {{< /highlight >}}

 Now you have the following commands on your command line to start and test your application.
-Unfortunately the tutorial doesn't cover testing yet.
+Unfortunately, the tutorial doesn't cover testing yet.

 {{< highlight javascript >}}
 npm start
 npm test
 {{< /highlight >}}

 You can start your application and visit it in the browser.
-Afterward, let us install a couple of libraries on the command line which are needed for the authentication and the routing in the first place.
+Afterward, let us install a couple of libraries on the command line which is needed for the authentication and the routing in the first place.
 You will use the official firebase node package for the authentication / database and react-router-dom (React Router) to enable multiple routes for your application.
 Furthermore, you will need the prop-types node package for React's context later on.
 You don't need to worry about it for now.

 {{< highlight javascript >}}
 npm install firebase prop-types react-router-dom